Breaking symmetries for equivariant coarse homology theories: Differential operators

 We consider $M$ as a bornological coarse space with the metric coarse structure and the minimal compatible bornology.
 We consider the Hilbert space $H_{0}:=L^{2}(M,E)$ with the control $\phi_{0}$ as described in \cite[Sec.
 9]{indexclass}.
 We can assume that $(H_{0},\phi_{0})$ embeds into an ample $M$-controlled Hilbert space $(H,\phi)$.
 Using this embedding we can and will view the Roe algebras associated to $(H_{0},\phi_{0})$ as subalgebras of the corresponding Roe algebras associated to $(H,\phi)$.

 We now assume that $Z$ is {a} $K$-invariant {codimension-zero submanifold} of $M$ with smooth boundary\footnote{We add a superscript $\infty$ in order to distinguish this boundary from the coarse boundary of $Z$ introduced above.} $\partial^{\infty} Z$.
-We further assume that $D^{\prime}$ is a selfadjoint extension of $D$ determined by imposing a local {$K$-invariant} elliptic boundary condition at $\partial^{\infty} Z$.
-In the Dirac case we assume that this condition is in addition compatible with the grading and the Clifford action, while in the Laplace case we assume that $D^{\prime}$ is still non-negative. {While local elliptic boundary conditions always exist in the Laplace case (e.g., Dirichlet boundary conditions), the existence of boundary conditions compatible with grading and Clifford action may be obstructed in the Dirac case.
-In this case, an operator $D^\prime$ as above does not exist.}
+We further assume that $D^{\prime}$ is a selfadjoint extension of the restriction of $D$ to $Z$ determined by imposing a local {$K$-invariant} elliptic boundary condition at $\partial^{\infty} Z$.
+In detail this means in the Dirac case that $D^{\prime}$ is the closure of the unbounded operator $(D_{|Z},\dom(D_{|Z}))$ on $L^{2}(Z,E_{|Z})$ with domain {the} $K$-invariant subspace determined by a $K$-invariant section $P$ in $C^{\infty}(Z,\Hom(E,F))$ for some auxiliary $K$-equivariant vector bundle $F$ on $Z$.
+Thereby $P$ must be such that $ (D_{|Z},\dom(D_{|Z}))$ is essentially selfadjoint and (for ellipticity) such that the Lopatinski-Shapiro condition is satisfied.
+The Laplace operator case is similar, except that $P$ is now allowed to be a first order differential operator.

+In the Dirac case we assume that this boundary condition is in addition compatible with the grading and the Clifford action, while in the Laplace case we assume that $D^{\prime}$ is still non-negative.

+In the Laplace case the typical examples are Dirichlet and Neumann boundary conditions, while typical examples in the Dirac case are the absolute and relative boundary conditions for the Euler operator, i.e., the Dirac operator associated to the de Rham complex with the even/odd grading.
+Note that in the Dirac case such local elliptic selfadjoint boundary conditions do not always exist (e.g. for the $Spin^{c}$-Dirac operator) in contrast to the non-local Atiyah-Patodi-Singer boundary condition \cite{MR397797}.

-{ Let $\varphi \in C_{0}(\R)$.} \begin{prop} have $\varphi(D)\in C(M,H,\phi)$ and $\varphi(D^{\prime})\in C(Z,H_{Z},\phi_{Z})$. \end{prop} \begin{proof} For the Dirac case the assertion $\varphi(D)\in C(M,H_{0},\phi_{0})$ is \cite[Prop.
+Let $\varphi \in C_{0}(\R)$. \begin{prop} have $\varphi(D)\in C(M,H,\phi)$ and $\varphi(D^{\prime})\in C(Z,H_{Z},\phi_{Z})$. \end{prop} \begin{proof} For the Dirac case the assertion $\varphi(D)\in C(M,H_{0},\phi_{0})$ is \cite[Prop.
 10.5.6]{higson_roe}.
 The case of $D^{\prime}$ has the same proof taking into account that the wave equation still has finite propagation speed in view of the locality of the boundary condition.

 For the Laplace case, by positivity of $D$ and $D^{\prime}$ we can assume that $\varphi$ is even.
 We then use the finite propagation speed of the wave operator family $\cos(t\sqrt{D})$ and argue similarly as in the Dirac case {(see e.g., Lemma~1.7 in \cite{LudewigThiangGapless})}. \end{proof}